Introduction goes here

 35

-Letters of general attorney in England for one year for John Neumarche who is setting out to Aquitaine in the king’s service with John, duke of Lancaster, nominating William de Fyncheden, kt and Hugh de Webewell.
+Letters of general attorney in England for one year for John Neumarche who is going to Aquitaine in the king’s service with John [of Gaunt], duke of Lancaster , nominating William de Fyncheden , kt and Hugh de Webewell .

 Walter Power received the attorneys.